-No images have surfaced of the new X7’s interior, but there’s a strong chance BMW could fit the updated SUV with the same brand-new iDrive 8 infotainment system as the recently revealed iX and i4 electric cars.
+No images have surfaced of the new X7’s interior, but there’s a strong chance BMW could fit the updated SUV with the same brand-new iDrive 8 infotainment system as you get in the recently revealed iX and i4 electric cars.

 These come with a dual-screen system that features a 12.3-inch digital driver’s display and a 14.9-inch central touchscreen, melded together into one vast widescreen.

 It’s unlikely the X7’s cabin will look dramatically different from the current car, however.
-It’ll still feel very posh and be spacious enough to carry seven people — with the option of two ‘captain’s chairs’ in the middle row if you’re using this as a car to be chauffeured in.
+It’ll still feel very posh and be spacious enough to carry seven people — with the option of two ‘captain’s chairs’ in the middle row (ideal if you prefer to be chauffeured around rather than drive yourself.)

 New BMW X7 facelift engines

 New BMW X7 facelift price and release date

-The new BMW X7 is likely to arrive in 2022, which means you could see an official reveal at the end of 2021, or early next year.
+The new BMW X7 is likely to arrive in 2022, which means you could see the finished car in late 2021, or early 2022.